bird-house/twitcher/docs/source/tutorial.rst

 Register a WPS service
 ----------------------

-Register the Emu WPS service at the Twitcher ``OWSProxy`` using an OAuth access token.
+Register the Emu WPS service at the Twitcher ``OWSProxy``:

 .. code-block:: console

-   $ twitcherctl -k -t TOKEN register --name emu http://localhost:5000/wps
+   $ twitcherctl -k --username demo --password demo register --name emu http://localhost:5000/wps

 If you don't provide a name with ``--name`` option then a nice name will be generated, for example ``sleepy_flamingo``.